Signedue/signedue.github.io/education.md

 - **Women maintain a consistent lead**, reinforcing the reversal we observed earlier: the gender gap hasn’t just closed — it has flipped.
 - The gap **slightly widens** by 2030, suggesting that unless intervention happens, **male participation may lag** further behind over time.

-> Machine learning isn't about certainty — it's about spotting trajectories.
-And here, the trajectory tells a story of continued progress — but also persistent imbalance.

----

-## 🧠 Final Reflection
+## Final Reflection

 This journey through Denmark’s education landscape has revealed a society that’s **growing smarter**, but not always **more equal**.

-- 🎓 Education is rising overall — especially in urban areas like Copenhagen
+- Education is rising overall — especially in urban areas like Copenhagen
-- 👩‍🎓 Women now lead across most levels and types of education
+- Women now lead across most levels and types of education
-- 🛠️ Vocational and trade tracks are declining, especially among women
+- Vocational and trade tracks are declining, especially among women
-- 🌍 Geography, gender, and program type all shape who gets educated — and how
+- Geography, gender, and program type all shape who gets educated — and how

 This final forecast reminds us that the trends we see today will shape the workforce, inequality, and opportunity in years to come.

-If Denmark wants a more balanced future, it must act not just on **access**, but on **inclusion**, **representation**, and **regional parity** in its education policies.33